adamroyle/wodify-shortcuts/README.md

 tsm scripts/login.ts email@example.com YourPassword1 2022-08-23
 ```

-## Deploy this API to your AWS account
+### Deploy to your own AWS account

 This project uses the [serverless framework](https://www.serverless.com/framework/docs/getting-started) to deploy AWS Lambda functions.

-Assuming you have installed awscli and are logged in, you should be able to deploy these functions to your AWS account.
+Assuming you have installed `awscli` and are logged in, you should be able to deploy these functions to your AWS account.

 ```
 git clone https://github.com/adamroyle/wodify-api